6.

 Republican Women, and the Women’s Republican Club of Ohio.

-Above: These photographs
+Below: These next four photographs

 Hobbies: Hazel enjoyed sewing.
 She made aprons for